 Winter Woods Dog Sled Tours

-We are a "mom and pop" tour business/racing kennel, not a big commercial business, and we have found that we are limited to what we can offer for our tours.
+We are a small "mom and pop" tour business/racing kennel, not a big commercial business, and we have found that we are limited to what we can offer for our tours.

-We have been training and racing sled dogs for over 30 years and we are now in our twelfth season of offering sled dog tours.
+We have been training and racing sled dogs for over 30 years and we are now in our thirteenth season of offering sled dog tours.
 Tours are geared toward active, outdoor enthusiasts who want to do more than just go for a ride on a sled.
 You need to be in good physical shape to help drive the team!